 We use the equity method to account for investments when we have the ability to exercise significant influence on the operating decisions of the affiliate.
 Such investments are initially recorded at cost and subsequently adjusted for our proportionate share of the net earnings or loss of the investee, which is reported in Equity in earnings (losses) of unconsolidated affiliates, net in the Consolidated Statements of Operations.
-During the fourth quarter of 2019, we changed our accounting policy to record our share of the net earnings or losses of these affiliates on a three-month lag.
-This change was immaterial to these Consolidated Financial Statements.
 Additionally, the carrying amount of such investments includes a component of goodwill when the cost of our investment exceeds the fair value of the underlying identifiable assets and liabilities of the affiliate.
 Lastly, dividends received from these affiliates reduces the carrying amount of our investment.